How to claim your share of the $700M Equifax breach settlement

 Find out if you were affected by the breach

-If you want to check if your data was exposed, once the settlement has been approved, the FTC will have a website with a tool you can use to check if you were part of the breach.
-You can sign up for an FTC email update to learn when the site and tool are live.
+If you want to check if your data was exposed, the FTC and official settlement site has an online tool you can use to check if you were part of the Equifax breach.

+You'll need to enter your last name and last six digits of your social security number to see if your data was part of the hack.

 What will settlement payments cover